 Example 4

-A foreign employee has been working since February 2, 2019.
+The foreign employee has been working since February 2, 2019.
 Salary - 30,000 rubles.
 He received a patent for 11 months, paid advances - 33,000 (3000 × 11 months).
-In August, the worker became a resident.
+The employee became a resident in August.
 He has a baby.
-In February-November, the company withheld personal income tax in the amount of 39,000 (30,000 × 10 months × 13%).
+For February-November, the company withheld personal income tax in the amount of 39,000 (30,000 × 10 months × 13%).

 Personal income tax, taking into account the deduction from February to November, will be 37,180 ((30,000 – 1400) × 10 months × 13%).

 Withholding tax can be reduced on advances.
-Personal income tax minus advances is 4180 rubles.
-(37,180 - 33,000).
-The company has the right to return to the employee 34,820 rubles (39,000 - 4,180).
+Personal income tax minus advances is equal to 4180 rubles.
+(37,180 – 33,000).
+The company has the right to return 34,820 rubles (39,000 – 4180) to the employee.

 • copies of documents giving the right to deduct personal income tax (see table below);